libxml-raku/LibXML-raku/doc/Reader.md

   * standalone()

     Determine the standalone status of the document being read.
-Returns 1 if the document was declared to be standalone, 0 if it was declared to be not standalone, or -1 if the document did not specify its standalone status or in case of error.
+Returns True if the document was declared to be standalone, False if it was declared to be not standalone, or Bool (undefined) if the document did not specify its standalone status or in case of error.

   * xmlVersion()